alessiaianes/NLU-project/README.md

 This project is organized into two main directories: **LM** (Language Modeling) and **NLU** (Natural Language Understanding).
 Each directory contains two sub-folders corresponding to the two tasks for that part, along with the comprehensive report summarizing the implementation details and key results.

+For the execution and training of the neural networks, **Azure Virtual Machine** was utilized to leverage high-performance GPU capabilities.

 ---

 ## Part 1: Language Modeling (LM)